mguidoti/FSND-p3-item_catalog/README.md

 Five bugs currently exist in this application.

 1. The green bar showing flash messages is bigger on a hospital page than on the homepage.
-Couldn't figured why.
+Couldn't figured that out.
 Sorry!
 2. Sometimes when re-running the `python fill_database.py` command, it will cause error.
 The log from the error is available [here](https://github.com/mguidoti/FSND-p4-item_catalog/blob/master/bug_report/sql_bug.txt).
 I think it's probably something that keeps the `*.db` open, and thus, can't write new information on it?
 It's definitely a sqlite issue, not my application's issue.
-3. I'm not checking if there are any values what so ever when creating hospitals or conditions, neither if the input values are of a given type.
-This means that you can create something completely blank or totally nonsense (e.g., cost = chihuahua).
-But why would you do that to me?
-4. Sometimes, for some reason that I simply couldn't figure out, trying to disconnect will fail.
+3. Sometimes, for some reason that I simply couldn't figure out, trying to disconnect will fail.
 I think it has something to do with me messing around with the server, causing problems with the login_session.
 Or some sort of expiration time for the tokens.
 Not sure.
 Sorry!
 But if you don't stay logged forever neither mess around with the server, should be all right.
-5. According to this [question on stack overflow](https://stackoverflow.com/questions/44520959/how-to-get-gender-and-birthday-information-of-a-google-sign-in-user-using-people), the access to the gender information on Google accounts might be private and therefore, inaccessible.
+4. According to this [question on stack overflow](https://stackoverflow.com/questions/44520959/how-to-get-gender-and-birthday-information-of-a-google-sign-in-user-using-people), the access to the gender information on Google accounts might be private and therefore, inaccessible.
 In order to avoid potential problems with this, I simply set the gender of real users (e.g., you) to 'Who cares?'.
 Not a bug, just explaining I guess?